One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Characters in geometry and Lie theory

 As stated, the Chern character is an element in $\Omega^\ast_R$ of mixed degree, but it is more natural (as we explain below) to make it homogeneous by forcing $\At(\nabla)$ to be homogeneous as follows.
 Observe that $\At(\nabla)$ lives in $\Omega^1_R \ot_R \End M$, and it has degree 1.
 We can identify it with a degree 0 element if we instead view it as living in $\Omega^1_R \ot_R \End M[1]$.
 In that case, the powers $\At(\nabla)^k$ live in $\Omega^k_R \ot_R \End M [k]$ and have degree 0.
 The Chern character $ch(\nabla)$ is then a homogeneous, degree 0 element of $\oplus_k \Omega^k_R[k]$, which we will denote as $\Omega^{-\ast}_R$.
 From the perspective of derived geometry, this setting is more natural since we only access homogeneous elements when we work functorially (cf. Bernstein's discussion of the ``even rules" principle in \cite{IAS}).

-There is another conceptual reason to work with the algebra $\Omega^{-\ast}_R$, as explained by Toen-Vezzosi \cite{TV} and Ben-Zvi--Nadler \cite{BZN}.
-This algebra is the structure sheaf of the \emph{derived loop space} $\sL X$ for a derived scheme $X$.
-(In our setting, the derived loop space is the mapping space $\Maps(S^1_\Omega, X)$.)
-Given a loop $\gamma$ in $X$, we can pull back the bundle $M$ on $X$ to a bundle on $S^1_\Omega$, which is locally constant by construction.
-The monodromy around $\gamma$ defines an endomorphism of $M$ and the trace of this monodromy is the value of $ch(M)$ at this point $\gamma \in \sL X$.
-In fact, this function $ch(M)$ is equivariant under rotation under loops and hence lives in $\sO(\sL X)^{S^1}$, which can be identified with the even de Rham cohomology of $X$.
+There is another conceptual reason to work with the algebra $\Omega^{-\ast}_R$, as explained by To\"en-Vezzosi \cite{TV} and Ben-Zvi--Nadler \cite{BZN}.
+This algebra is the structure sheaf of the \emph{derived loop space} $\cL X$ for a derived scheme $X$.
+Given a loop $\gamma$ in $X$, we can pull back the bundle $M$ on $X$ to a bundle on $S^1_{dR}$, which is locally constant by construction.
+The monodromy around $\gamma$ defines an endomorphism of $M$ and the trace of this monodromy is the value of $ch(M)$ at this point $\gamma \in \cL X$.
+In fact, this function $ch(M)$ is equivariant under rotation under loops and hence lives in $\sO(\cL X)^{S^1}$, which can be identified with the even de Rham cohomology of $X$.

 In this paper, we are giving a construction of $ch(M)$ in the style of Chern-Weil (i.e., via connections), and there is a condition for $ch(\nabla)$ to agree with $ch(M)$.
 In essence, this condition is that the parallel translation via our connection is locally constant along a loop.
 This condition is obstructed for a generic choice of connection, since the Chern classes $ch_k(\nabla)$ are always closed under $d_{\Omega^k}$ but not always closed under $d_{dR}$.
 The following result follows directly from our work in the previous section.